Opportunities in the Import Business – What You Need To Know Before You Start

 Importers are also rarely able to pass on price increases directly to consumers.
 With high operational costs including electricity – and the uncertainty around power – and more recently water supply, margins are being affected.
 This becomes inflationary for SA as a whole, all of which has a negative impact on the country’s ability to drive industrial growth.
 Having said that however, the South African market is ripe with opportunity, investment and innovation for the import sector.

 A: In 2018, South Africa’s most important import partners were China with 19.6% of total imports, Germany with 9.5%, the US with 6.4%, Saudi Arabia with 4.8% and Nigeria with 3.9%.
-While intercontinental trade continues to flourish, South Africa’s diplomatic relations with China has grown – making it a go-to-market for a number of products for South African entrepreneurs.
+While intercontinental trade continues to flourish, South Africa’s diplomatic relations with China have grown – making it a market for a number of products for South African entrepreneurs.
 China is a reliable, productive and cost-effective option.
 South Africa is also now China’s largest investment destination among African countries.

 The South African and African market is ripe with opportunity, investment and innovation.
 What’s more, there has been a revitalisation of trade which brings about new opportunities and South African entrepreneurs are taking advantage of these.
-For those looking at importing however, it is critical that you look at products that are in demand and you have the right lines of credit or sufficient capital to fund your working capital requirements.
+For those looking at importing, however, it is critical that you look at products that are in demand and you have the right lines of credit or sufficient capital to fund your working capital requirements.
 From there it becomes about finding the right supplier, understanding the logistics and legislation and of course, building from there.

 This is where finding the right partner becomes a critical step.
 The import process is not an easy one to undertake.
 From not having sight of products throughout the supply chain to being concerned about landed costs, import tariffs, and the impact it all can have on cash flow, businesses often feel intimidated.
 Yet, this does not have to be the case.

 With global business and everything being interconnected, importers are constantly exposed to currency risks because of changes in interest and inflation rates.
-Combining fresh insights, a better understanding of costs and the option of alternative funding that can release working capital that would normally be tied up in the import transaction, is a game-changer for the industry.
+Combining fresh insights, a better understanding of costs and the option of alternative funding that can release working capital that would normally be tied up in the import transaction is a game-changer for the industry.

 This is not to say that ‘traditional’ offerings from banking institutions will become unnecessary.
 In fact, it’s just the opposite as it has shown us that companies need to examine viable ways in which they can quickly access lines of funding, which requires bespoke and collaborative services – something that the banking industry is actively exploring.